acidtone/code-journal/README.md

     - if `arg[i]` is not an integer, it is ignored in the sum

 **Walk-through**
-TODOs:
-- add support for single custom die
+- TODOs: add support for single custom die
     - array of strings or objects?
-- add support for many custom dice
+- TODO: add support for many custom dice
     - is a sum needed?
     - what is returned? an array of results?